Hawksmoor Guildhall

 Harriet Clare Photos

-The Marksman pub on Hackney Road was the first pub in London to be crowned Michelin Pub of the Year.
-Inspired by the culinary history of London, you can normally find a rare breed sharer steak for two on their regularly changing menu.
-Our advice?
-Grab it before they sell out.
+The Marksman pub on Hackney Road was the first London boozer to be crowned Michelin Pub of the Year, so expect a little more than pork scratchings on the menu.
+Their upstairs dining menu has a regularly changing menu of British dishes, but you can normally find a rare breed sharer steak for two on there, lavished with bone marrow gravy.

 Details: 254 Hackney Road, E2 7SJ | Book here